ruby/www.ruby-lang.org/en/about/index.md

 ### The Ideals of Ruby’s Creator

 Ruby is a language of careful balance.
-Its creator, [Yukihiro “Matz” Matsumoto][1], blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.
+Its creator, [Yukihiro “Matz” Matsumoto][matz], blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.